 Also, make sure that your workspace is clean without any source of distractions.
 Keep your gadgets away.
 Only have stationery that is important for you to work on, rest everything else can be stored away.

-How to improve your focus?
+How to Improve Focus and Productivity?
 3 Additional Techniques that will help you

 While the above ways are habits that you must build consciously to improve your focus, there are a few techniques that can help you in the process.
 They improve your focus and help you to become more productive at meaningful and result-oriented tasks.
 Here are the 3 most effective techniques of them all that I have tried: :